unional/typescript-blackbook/pages/02-javascript-syntax/error.md

 You **should** name your error as describing an invalid condition, without adding `Error` suffix at the end.

-> Why?

-Having a PascalCased name signifies it is a class.
-Making it describes an invalid condition is sufficient to tell that we are dealing with an error.

 ```ts
 // ok
 class FileNotFoundError extends Error { ... }